jesselawson/getting-started-with-rust/tutorial.md

 A `&str`, on the other hand, is a *string slice*.
 It does not own any buffers in memory, but rather, it *borrows* whatever is at an address from a different owner.
-You can think of a `&str` as pointer or **borrowed reference** to a string owned by a different variable or the application itself (i.e., in stack memory).
+You can think of a `&str` as pointer or **borrowed reference** to a string owned by a different variable or the application itself.
+For this reason, string slices are immutable.

 So which one would we use, and when?